-4 ıo Part 2 Part 3 You will hear a man called Chris Graham talking to a group of students about a vacation job he had in Australia.
+4 15 T Part 2 Part 3 You will hear a man called Chris Graham talking to a group of students about a vacation job he had in Australia.
 For questions 9 - 18, complete the sentences with a word or short phrase.
 You will hear five short extracts in which people are talking about happiness.
-For questions 19 - 23 , choose from the list (A - H) what each person says happiness means to them.
+For questions 19 - 23, choose from the list (A - H) what each person says happiness means to them.
 Use the letters only once.
 There are three extra letters which you do not need to use.
-My Vacation Job in Australia Chris thinks the best place to find a job like he had is the A Having a happy personality allows you to cope effectively with problems.
-Chris is studying (10) at university.
+9 - 23, rs only My Vacation Job in Australia Chris thinks the best place to find a job like he had is the A Having a happy personality allows you to cope effectively with problems.
+Chris is studying (10)at university.
 B Happiness comes from having someone special to share your thoughts with.
-Speaker 1 19 For most of the time he was working for the travel company, Chris lived in a outside of the town.
-C Happiness is all about the experience of overcoming problems.
-Speaker 2 20 Chris was often asked to go to a (12) D Happiness is a short escape from everyday routine.
+Speaker 1 19 For most of the time he was working for the travel company, Chris lived in a C Happiness is all about the experience of overcoming problems. c 0 Chris was often asked to go to a (12) at the weekend.
 Speaker 3 21 In the mornings, Chris had to drive tourists to see the (13) E True happiness lies in making others happy.
-Speaker 4 22 Many of the tourists were unaware of the need to keep their covered up when they were in the sun.
-Speaker 5 23 G Happiness is being thankful for what you have.
-The tourists particularly wanted to know how to tell the difference between the (15) of the wild animals.
-H Happiness comes from achieving your goals.
-In the affernoons, the tourists were able to see some (16) Chris says that the local government would like to have a larger (17) Chris advises other students to send off their job application forms in the month of (18) ▼ Turn over
+Speaker 4 2 22 in the desert.
+F Older people are less happy than younger ones.
+Many of the tourists were unaware of the need to keep their (14) Speaker 5 2.
+G Happiness is being thankful for what you have.
+23 The tourists particularly wanted to know how to tell the difference between the (15) (15) H Happiness comes from achieving your goals.
+In the affernoons, the tourists were able to see some (16) that had more than one use.
+Chris says that the local government would like to have a larger (17) Chris advises other students to send off their job application forms in the month of (18) (18) Turn over ▶ over ▶